 Key Role: General Manager and Lead Sale Navigator

-What started as a 3 month assignment to clean up the books so the company could be sold became a nine year odyssey of fashioning a small company into a stellar performer through three ownership and two culture changes.
+The 3-month assignment to clean up the books so the company could be sold became a 9-year odyssey of fashioning a small company into a stellar performer through three ownership and two culture changes.
 Prodding and pushing a group of ordinary people to think and do extraordinary things.

 Very Simple.
 Pick problems that have plagued operations for a long time.
 Pull a team (of all the parts that are impacted) together.
 Lead and help that team permanently fix the problems.

 We tackled every area of the company.
 Sales, inventory, receivables, warehousing, distribution, customer experience, scheduling, purchasing, quality control, environmental, etc. The key was getting early success with easy wins.
 Once those were won, the teams became invincible.
 And with an invincible team, anything is possible.